fenago/machine-learning/lab_guides/lab_7.md

 repetition, since we put the first ball back after we pick it.
 Let’s consider the complementary event, namely, that both balls are of the same color.
-Clearly, whatever we obtain for this last probability, should be one minus the original one, since two probabilities of complementary events must add to one (as we learned in Chapter 5).
+Clearly, whatever we obtain for this last probability, should be one minus the original one, since two probabilities of complementary events must add to one (as we learned in Lab 5).
 Now, what is the probability that both balls are the same color?
 Well, the balls could both be black, or white.
 The probability that a ball is black is ¾, so the probability that both balls are white i ¾ * ¾ = 9/16.
 Similarly, the probability that both balls are white is ¼ * ¼ = 1/16.
 We add these two to obtain the